SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_actions.md

 | Order | int | Can be used to manage the order in which multiple buttons should be displayed. |

 > [!NOTE]
 > The `IDomInstanceCondition` on the buttons explains which type of condition applies to the visibility.
-Each subtype has properties that contain extra information to determine whether the condition is met (see [Conditions](#conditions)) A UI that displays these buttons needs to resolve these locally.
+Each subtype has properties that contain extra information to determine whether the condition is met (see [Conditions](#conditions)).
+A UI that displays these buttons needs to resolve these locally.